ermongroup/cs228-notes/inference/ve/index.md

 2. Marginalize out $$X_i$$ to obtain new factor $$\tau$$
 3. Replace the factors in $$\Phi_i$$ by $$\tau$$

+A former CS228 student has created an [interactive web simulation](http://pgmlearning.herokuapp.com/vElimApp) for visualizing Bayesian network forward sampling methods.
+Feel free to play around with it and, if you do, please submit any feedback or bugs through the Feedback button on the web app.

 ### Examples

 Let's try to understand what these steps correspond to in our chain example.
 In that case, the chosen ordering was $$x_1, x_2, ..., x_{n-1}.$$